Reusable Surgical Caps and Head Covers with FAQ's

 Or the Kippah or Yarmulke reusable and washable surgical skull cap alternative.

-Or the Hijab or Niqab reusable bouffant cap alternative
+Or the Hijab or Niqab reusable bouffant cap alternative for if you’re really contagious.

 Or the Bishop’s miter, which is reusable and washable, and a great substitute for a skull cap.
 Be a thermostat, not a thermometer.